What Are We Doing Here? Five Answers (+ Mine)

 Estés suggests that the purpose of life is to protect what is wild, intuitive, cyclical, and alive within the soul.

-A life loses its juju when we stop listening to our inner compass, numb out, or over-adapt.
-But it deepens when we stay true to that inner knowing, even when it’s inconvenient or uncomfortable.
+Our lives lose their juju when we stop listening to our inner compass, numb out, or bend ourselves to fit everyone else’s expectations.
+Life deepens and becomes richer when we stay true to our inner knowing, even when it’s inconvenient or uncomfortable.

 My Take: Flow.
 But the Real Kind.

-If you asked me today, I’d say the purpose of life is: just to flow.
+If you asked me today, I’d say: I don’t know what the purpose of life is.
+I don’t think anyone does.

 Not the shiny, Instagram, “everything is aligned and effortless” joy-and-light version.

-I mean the kind that makes room for the boulders.
-The rapids.
-The times of darkness, loss, and disorientation.
+But the kind that makes room for Jung’s inner dragons and Frankl’s unimaginable suffering—the boulders, the rapids, the seasons of darkness, loss, and disorientation.
 The identity collapses.
 The winters.

-The kind that doesn’t require clarity at all times and admits the existence of obstacles.
-The kind that moves with life’s pains—and leaves room for self-kindness when said obstacles make you want to punch a wall.
+The kind that doesn’t require clarity or perfectly responding to life all the time—and leaves room for radical self-kindness when the obstacles make you want to punch a wall.

 🌱Want more like this?
 I send one or two short notes a month in The Microdose.
 Sign up here.